vexus2/bridgefy-android-samples/README.md

 Bridgefy.sendMessage(message);
 ```

-You can send tweets to other devices even if they haven't been reported as connected or in-range.
+You can send messages to other devices even if they haven't been reported as connected or in-range.
 The Bridgefy SDK will do the best effort to deliver the message to it's recipient through intermediate devices.
 Message content is secured through a 256-bit encryption which is managed seamlessly for you so you don't have to worry about other users tapping into your private message.

-You can also send public tweets which will be propagated to all nearby devices.
+You can also send public messages which will be propagated to all nearby devices.
 Those are even easier to send:

 ```java
 // Create a Message object with just the HashMap as a parameter